syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 ### exportSettings.csvUrl `String`
 {:#members:exportsettings-csvurl}

-Gets or sets a value that indicates to define csvUrl for export to csv format.
+Gets or sets a value that indicates to define csvUrl for export to CSV format.

 Note: User must specify allowExporting true while use this property.